JeffT13/rd-diarization/README.md

 ## RDSV Performance

 The table shows the diarization performance of our tuned pipeline on the 25 cases in the test set.
+We also show a 10 minute snippet of a groundtruth case diarization (top) and our inferred diarization (bottom).
+This is only considered the diarization of speakers that are part of the reference set.

 | Metric              | Value    |
 |---------------------|----------|